haraphat01/javascript_capstone/README.md

 ## About The Project

-Welcome to the Suriva Noroc RPG Game.
+Welcome to Aja n Sare Game.
 This game is inspired by the events that are taking place throughout the world.
-You will be a doctor trying to kill the Suriva Noroc virus!
+You will be a doctor trying to kill virus.

 This game has many waves, try to get the highest score to beat the virus!